-Councillor Leadbitter was Convener of the Grampian Valuation Joint Board during the year.
-He received a Special Responsibility Allowance from Moray Council.
+Councillor Leadbitter was Convener of the Grampian Valuation Joint Board until 5 May 2022 and he already received a Special Responsibility Allowance from Moray Council.
 This allowance is paid for in full by Moray Council and will be included in their remuneration report.
 Consequently no additional award is due for undertaking duties for the Valuation Board.

-Councillor Cormie was Depute Convener.
+Councillor Cormie was Depute Convener until 5 May 2022.
 The Board pays a Special Responsibility Allowance to the Depute Convener of the Board.
 Details of his salary are included in the remuneration report for Aberdeen City Council.